Poet Robert Waldner

 Special thanks go out to Photographer Dan Voellinger for his exquisite photography complimenting Robert’s PAM Jam poetry, as well as friend and Musician Sam Pacetti for a deep conversation that inspired the piece “Stillness In The Age Of Progress”.
 Robert would also like to thank his wife Stephanie and his three children for keeping him inspired every day.

-Please help my friend Sam Pacetti Battle Lyme Disease with a Donation to his Go Fund Me Account.
+Please help my friend Sam Pacetti Battle Lyme Disease and Donate to his Go Fund Me Account

 Artist Dan Voellinger

 Dan grew up in Rochester, New York and was involved with photography at a young age.
 He made his own pinhole camera which used Polaroid film and used cameras passed down when relatives upgraded to new ones.
 Since many of his relatives worked for Eastman Kodak, photography was a popular discussion topic and activity.
 He also worked for Eastman Kodak as an Intern for one year during his last year of High School.

 As an employee of the Kodak Marketing Education Center he received free film and developing, before the digital age.
 The experience of using film cameras through the years following the internship at Kodak had given him a greater understanding about planning and composing a shot since you didn't want to waste any film or incur the cost of developing bad shots.

 He has been working for the Navy for over thirty years and had the opportunity to travel the world, with his camera always in hand.
 Japan had been his base for most of the thirty years.
 With the move to Florida a few years ago he’s had the chance to experience some amazing places here in the States, and the opportunity to meet and learn from many experienced photographers.

 He loves to learn new things and ways to produce images that people will treasure.

 Musician Sam Pacetti